 We run a number of events and services specifically tailored to the needs of non-UK students.
 Details are listed below.
 For further information please contact our International and Student Experience team at firstname.lastname@example.org

 The Conservatoire offers a free airport pickup service from Glasgow International airport for students arriving in Scotland from outside the Common Travel Area (Ireland, the United Kingdom of Great Britain and Northern Ireland, the Isle of Man, and the Channel Islands.)
 The service runs from Monday 18th September to Sunday 24th September 2017.
 To reserve a place BOOK HERE.
 Please note that you should not reserve a place on the service until you have received your visa (where applicable) and booked your flight.

 Family Welcome Event

 Each year we hold a special welcome event for parents, family members and friends of all new RCS students about to start studying on our full-degree programmes.
-The date of this event is yet to be confirmed but will consist of a presentation by the Directors and a tour of the facilities.
+This will take place on the afternoon of Saturday 23rd September 2017 will consist of a presentation by the Directors and a tour of the facilities.
 To book a place please do so online at http://www.123contactform.com/form-2134211/Family-Event-Form Please note that this event is not for students themselves, just family and friends.
 It is not restricted to family members of international students.
 Family members of UK and EU students are also welcome to book a place.